antoinealb/antoinealb.github.io/_drafts/install_notes.markdown

 * TRIM support for the SSD.
 * Powersaving should be optimal-ish.
 * My laptop has two different graphic cards.
 I should be able to disable the Nvidia one to avoid eating all the power.
 * The webcam should work, even if I use it twice a year.
+It worked out of the box so I won't talk about it.
 * VirtualBox and Vagrant.
 * Music player.
 I decided to go with Clementine (a fork of Amarok 2.X) since a friend advised it to me.
 * LibreOffice